TT-Explorer UI

 Advanced Settings

-This dropdown provides a list of Optimization Policies which will be used when the model is executed.
-These policies are applied when lowering from a ttir module to an executable ttnn module.
+This dropdown provides a list of Optimization Policies which can be applied when lowering from a ttir module to an executable ttnn module.

 Generate C++ Code

-This toggle will run the EmitC pass in the tt-mlir compiler to generate TTNN C++ Code and make it available to you after running a model.
-Default value for this toggle is Off.
+This toggle runs the EmitC pass in the tt-mlir compiler to generate TTNN C++ Code and make it available to you after running a model.
+The default value for this toggle is Off.

 If the Generate C++ Code option is enabled, this button will become available to view and download the C++ code in a window within explorer.